FREE updates, newsletters and the L.A. BEER BLAST.

 A breeze was blowing in from the bay, the lights of downtown Long Beach were shimmering in the distance, outlines of palm trees were visible against the night sky and memories of thick 405 traffic melted faster than the ice in my cocktail.
 Fuego couldn’t have picked a better night to host a group of food writers, and some of Jesse Perez’s dishes even managed to match the spectacular setting.

 San Francisco-based hotel chain Joie de Vivre launched the Hotel Maya to start the summer, injecting $20 million into the property to update the Coast Long Beach Hotel.
 There really isn’t that much waterfront dining in L.A., which makes the Maya stand out even more.
-The hotel resides across a bridge from downtown Long Beach and has an oasis feel to it.

 L.A. based firm Arya designed both the hotel and Fuego, which features massive sliding glass doors, tiles imported from Mexico, a reclaimed wood wall and a spacious patio that’s open to the elements, except in the rare instances when elements actually arrive.

-Executive Chef Jesse Perez has developed a contemporary menu of “coastal Latin cuisine.”
+Executive Chef Jesse Perez developed a contemporary menu of “coastal Latin cuisine.”
 The Texas native previously cooked at Francesca’s at Sunset in San Antonio and Nava in Atlanta and considers Coyote Café’s Mark Miller a mentor.

 Chef Perez seems to be a believer in the rule of three, delivering multiple trios throughout the meal.
 He paired each ceviche with with a different chip, highlighted by supple octopus braised in red wine vinegar, black peppercorns and bay leaves.
 The chip: blue corn.

-Chilean sea bass ceviche was nearly as successful, featuring tender sheets that were treated with jalapenos, red onions and standard lemon and lime juices, plus orange juice for added sweetness.
+Chilean sea bass ceviche was nearly as successful, featuring tender sheets that were treated with jalapeños, red onions and standard lemon and lime juices, plus orange juice for added sweetness.
 The chip: classic corn.

-The only ceviche that didn’t sing involved lobster that had been soaked in coconut milk with lime juice and jalapeno.
+The only ceviche that didn’t sing involved lobster that had been soaked in coconut milk with lime juice and jalapeño.
 Strands of red and white onion provided texture, but I prefer flavors that don’t overshadow lobster meat.
 For the same reason, so few lobster salad rolls deliver.
 The chip: plantain.

-The top taste from our Soup Trio was clearly wild mushroom, an earthy soup featuring duck confit, porcini cream and six varieties of mushrooms: chanterelle, porcini, bluefoot, lobster, maitake and baby shitake.
+The top taste from our Soup Trio was clearly wild mushroom, an earthy soup featuring duck confit, porcini cream and six varieties of mushrooms: chanterelle, porcini, bluefoot, lobster, maitake and baby shiitake.
 Smoked tomato was like gazpacho, but too smoky.
 The skewer of sweet rock shrimp and tequila cream were nice touches though.
 Finally, roasted poblano was another winner, simply dabbed with grey-black huitlacoche cream.

 Our Intermezzo involved a lip-puckering hibiscus paleta dusted with a spicy-sweet house-made spice blend: ancho, guajillo, coriander, cumin, brown sugar and salt.

-The showstopper was undoubtedly the vanilla butter poached lobster, which Perez had been working to perfect for the past five years.
+The showstopper was undoubtedly vanilla butter poached lobster, which Perez had been working to perfect for the past five years.
 I don’t use the word “perfect” to describe food, but this dish was achingly close, featuring sweet Maine claw and tail meat, all supple and easily pluckable from the shell.
 The bowl also held a cilantro-spiked soft taco that looked like a Japanese hand roll and contained lobster knuckle meat.
 There was a pile of mashed boniato root – white sweet potato – topped with chorizo shavings.
 The broth: a ambrosia-like mix of saffron, coconut milk, vanilla bean and lobster stock.

 After the meal, Perez revealed that the claw shell is thicker than the tail, so they don’t cook evenly.
 As a result, he removed the tail and knuckle and cooked them separately, finishing the meat in clarified butter.
 This explanation further enforced that this was a thoughtful dish.